-- 1. Navigate to the Define access code parameter ($\rightarrow \triangleq 148$). - 2.
+- 1. Navigate to the Define access code parameter ($\rightarrow \implies 149$). - 2.
 Define a max.
 16-digit numeric code as an access code.

-- 3. Enter the access code again in the Confirm access code parameter ($\rightarrow \implies 148$) to confirm the code. - └ The Web browser switches to the login page. - If no action is performed for 10 minutes, the Web browser automatically returns to the login page. - If parameter write protection is activated via an access code, it can also only be deactivated via this access code → 🗎 57. - The user role with which the user is currently logged on via Web browser is indicated by the Access status parameter.
+3. Enter the access code again in the Confirm access code parameter ($\rightarrow \implies 149$) to confirm the code.

+← The Web browser switches to the login page.

+If no action is performed for 10 minutes, the Web browser automatically returns to the login page.

+- - The user role with which the user is currently logged on via Web browser is indicated by the Access status parameter.
 Navigation path: Operation → Access status